jack17529/alien-invasion/README.md

 # alien-invasion

 Most random and most optimized simulation of alien invasion problem.
+The code's time complexity is flexible in order to get the best performance for simulation.

 ## Installation